Last updated on January 14th, 2021 at 10:53 am

 Some might have preferred the less perfect Mount Dora of a few decades ago, but there’s no use pining for it.
 Mount Dora is still a good base for exploring one of the best areas of Florida for outdoor activities.

 Mount Dora was a winter resort at the end of the 19th Century, when tourists arrived by train.
-Today, visitors can ride a historic steam train, the Orange Blossom Cannonball, one of several ways Mount Dora celebrates its heritage.

 There are other smaller weekend celebrations, too, but the busiest weekends and biggest draws are these eight, according to city officials: